hanniellej/hanniellej.github.io/README.md

 -Prepared reports with data visualizations using Python, R, SQL, and SAS.

-### projects -automate the process of analyzing microchemistry data
+### Projects -automate the process of analyzing microchemistry data
 - Automate microchemistry data analysis in both python and R programming
 - MUltidrug resistant pathogen rate vs. covid-19 death rate analysis in python
 - Gene Expression analysis in R